jecht64/Jecht-Rotations/README.md

 <img width="252" height="251" alt="image" src="https://github.com/user-attachments/assets/55f8305a-14f8-47cc-a1e9-aed0a41c792c" />

 New to developing rotations, I'm trying it out in my free time, which I don't have much of.
 I'll post updates as soon as I can.
+Learning to do rotation with others dev rota and AI

-==> Restoration Shaman RAID only <==
+==> Restoration Shaman RAID only <== (Seem's ready for 12.1)

   v1.1:
   - OOC added : Skyfury / Water shield / EarthLiving Weapon / Tidecaller's Guard / Earth Shield